microsoft/vscode-dev-containers/containers/python-2/README.md

 ## Summary

 *A basic dev container definition for developing Python 2 applications in a container.
-Includes everything you need to get up and running like PyLint and the Python extension.*
+Installs dependencies from your requirements.txt file and the Python extension.*

 | Metadata | Value |
 |----------|-------|